VK-VCS/Transfer_Learning/README.md

 # Transfer Learning

 ## Problem statement
-To Predict whether a handwritten digit is -
+To predict whether a handwritten digit is -
-\begin
+\begin 2
 \item odd or even from the keras mnist dataset
 \item greater or less than 5
-\end
+\end 2
 ### Stage 1:
 Create a ANN model to recognize the handwritten digits